Clubs and Organizations

 ACADEMIC WORLDQUEST- -Mr. Stanley and Mr. Sanford

-Purpose: To organize teams for competition at the local Academic Worldquest hosted at UNF, with a chance to compete in the national competition in Washington DC in the spring.
+Purpose: To organize teams for competition at the local Academic Worldquest November 1 at UNF, with a chance to compete in the national competition in Washington DC in the spring.

 “Academic WorldQuest is a Flagship Program of the World Affairs Council network.
 It is a team game testing competitors’ knowledge of international affairs, geography, history and culture.
 There are currently more than 40 local competitions held around the country and the winners of these local competitions are invited to compete in the National Academic WorldQuest held in Washington, D.C. each spring.”